TGAC/COPO-documentation/about/sample-managers-guidelines.rst

       **Accept or Reject Samples web page: Accept samples confirmation dialogue**

    .. raw:: html

       <br>

 #.
-If the **Ok** button is clicked, the accepted samples will proceed to the processing stage and will be displayed
+If the **Okay** button is clicked, the accepted samples will proceed to the processing stage and will be displayed
-   in the **Processing Samples** tab as shown below:
+   in the **Processing Samples** tab as shown in the examples below:

    .. figure:: /assets/images/samples_accept_reject/samples_accept_reject_accepted_samples_at_processing_stage_asg_dtol.png
       :alt: Accepted ASG or DTOL samples at the 'Processing Samples' stage on the 'Accept or Reject Samples' web page